 3) Nomination, Remuneration, and Corporate Governance Committee

 The structure and composition of Board of Directors is developed to be suitable with business size and complexity and allows the Board of Directors to perform its duties effectively in accordance with Public Limited Companies Act B.E.
-2535 and OIC’s Notification Re: Corporate Governance of Life Insurance Companies B.E.
-2562.
+2535, Life Insurance Act B.E.
+2535, OIC’s Notification Re: Corporate Governance of Life Insurance Companies B.E.
+2562 and other related laws.

 According to the Charter of Board of Directors, the Directors must have no prohibited characteristics under laws of life insurance, laws of public limited companies, laws of securities and exchange, notifications of Office of Insurance Commission and other laws related to Director’s duties.